Our Story

 Annette Post Ediger – Annette was a year old when she moved to the 80-acre farm.
 She graduated from Hudsonville Christian, Unity Christian, and Calvin College (Secondary Education).
 She met her future husband, Jay, while working at the Christian Coalition in Pittsburg.
 In 1992, they were married at the Farm – the first Farm wedding!
 When they found out they were having their first child, they decided to move back to the Grand Rapids area to be closer to family.
 She decided to start fall school tours in order to be a stay-at-home mom.
 The first fall season of school tours took place with her daughter on her back.
 She made donuts in the farmhouse before the school groups arrived, then did the tours with the help of a neighbor.
 She eventually developed the Farm’s wedding business.
 She now works full-time at Church of the Servant CRC, but comes back to help the family out during the busy fall season.
 Jay is also a wedding reception DJ and pumpkin pricer.
 Jay and Annette have four daughters – Abigail, Annaka, Aarika, and Allison.

-Cheryl Post Morales – Cheryl is the youngest daughter, the first child to be born on the Farm.
+Cheryl Post – Cheryl is the youngest daughter, the first child to be born on the Farm.
 She graduated from Hudsonville Christian, Unity Christian, and Calvin College with both Bachelor’s (Education) and Master’s (Special Education) degrees.
-While teaching elementary school in Kentucky, she met her husband, Michael.
-They were married at the Farm in 1996 and moved back to the Hudsonville area in 1998.
-After teaching for a few years, the farm bug got her as well and she joined her sisters in managing the Farm.
+She helped start a Christian school in Kentucky and taught second grade for a number of years before moving back to the Hudsonville area in 1998.
+After teaching at Oakdale Christian in Grand Rapids for a few years, the farm bug got her as well and she joined her sisters in managing the Farm.
 Today, she is the Wedding and Events Manager.
-Michael also assists at the Farm as a wedding reception DJ and has helped build several additions at the Farm over the years.
-Cheryl and Michael have four daughters – Alyssa, Jessica, Victoria, and Julianna.
+Cheryl has four daughters – Alyssa, Jessica, Victoria, and Julianna.

 Brian Post – Brian is Bill and Etta’s first son and fourth child.
 He graduated from Hudsonville Christian, Unity Christian, and Dordt College (Plant Science).
 He has worked in West Michigan ever since.
 In 2000, he too was married at the Farm.
 Over the years, he has worked with a greenhouse on the Farm as well as helped to maintain our showcase landscaping.
 He has also worked on many projects around the Farm, kept us well-stocked in firewood, and assisted with evening events with his wife Jamie.
 Brian and Jamie have four children – twins Katie and Becca, Ben, and Libby.